Fruit tree pollination: Passion fruit

 Most edible passion fruit varieties are self fertile.
 Since each flower is only open for 1–2 days and may not get the chance to be pollinated by insects, fruit set can improved by hand pollinating.

 Avocados

+Most avocados are pollinated using bees.
+There is often not enough local pollinators in order to pollinate the large amount of avocado trees found in orchards, so beehives must be transported from elsewhere.
+Some people consider migratory beekeeping to be exploitative towards bees.